Pope Leo XIII: Prayer

 Leo introduced the promotion of monthly prayer intentions in 1890, which he entrusted to the Apostleship of Prayer (now the Pope's Worldwide Prayer Network).

 Scriptures

 In his 1893 encyclical Providentissimus Deus, he described the importance of scriptures for theological study.
 It was an important encyclical for Catholic theology and its relation to the Bible, as Pope Pius XII pointed out 50 years later in his encyclical Divino afflante Spiritu.

-Eastern Rite Catholics
+Eastern Catholics

-He devoted his encyclical Orientalium dignitas of 1894 to preserving Eastern Rite liturgies.
+He devoted his encyclical Orientalium dignitas of 1894 to preserving Eastern Catholic liturgies.

 Theological research

 John Henry Newman was raised into the College of Cardinals by Pope Leo XIII.

 Leo XIII is credited with great efforts in the areas of scientific and historical analysis.
 He opened the Vatican Archives and personally fostered a 20-volume comprehensive scientific study of the Papacy by Ludwig von Pastor, an Austrian historian.

 Mariology

 His predecessor, Pope Pius IX, became known as the Pope of the Immaculate Conception because of his dogmatization in 1854.
 Leo XIII, in light of his unprecedented promulgation of the rosary in 11 encyclicals, was called the Rosary Pope because he promulgated Marian devotion.
 In his encyclical on the 50th anniversary of the Dogma of the Immaculate Conception, he stresses Mary's role in the redemption of humanity and calls her Mediatrix and Co-Redemptrix.
 While allowing the title "Mediatrix", recent popes, following on the Second Vatican Council, have warned away from the term "co-redemptrix" as derogating from the one mediator, Jesus Christ.